Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Acceleration via Data-sparse Compression

-Once the factorization in (\ref{eq:H2-factor}) has been computed, $H^{-1}$ can be applied to any RHS vectors $B$ by applying each factor in (\ref{eq:H2-factor}) one by one.
-Note that the inverse of $Q_s$, $P^l$, $L_r^l$ and $U_r^l$ are readily available now.
-As a few examples, Fig. \ref{fig:factor_H2} demonstrates the factorization time, factorization memory and solve time when applying the algorithm of \cite{boukaram2025linear} to 2D and 3D, IE and kernel matrices of varying sizes on a shared-memory CPU architecture.
-As can be clearly seen, the $\bigo{n}$ complexites have been validated.
+Once the factorization in \cref{eq:H2-factor} has been computed, $H^{-1}$ can be applied to any RHS vectors $B$ by applying each factor in \cref{eq:H2-factor} one by one.
+Note that the inverses of $Q_s$, $P^\ell$, $L_r^\ell$ and $U_r^\ell$ are readily available now.
+As a few examples, \cref{fig:factor_H2} demonstrates the factorization time, factorization memory and solve time when applying the algorithm of \cite{boukaram2025linear} to 2D and 3D, IE and kernel matrices of varying sizes on a shared-memory CPU architecture.
+As can be clearly seen, the $\bigo{n}$ complexities have been validated.

-Needless to say, depending on the accuracy of $U_s$ and condition number of $A$, the factorization in (\ref{eq:H2-factor}) can be either used as a direct solution operator or efficient preconditioner.
+Needless to say, depending on the accuracy of $U_s$ and condition number of $A$, the factorization in \cref{eq:H2-factor} can be either used as a direct solution operator or efficient preconditioner.